Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 5. Going through personal finance framework is a privilege

-On this pandemic, let’s reflect on our personal finances and privilege.
-The concept of thinking about our finances instead of worrying whether we have something to eat or get money is already a privilege.
+During this pandemic, let’s reflect on our finances and privilege.
+Thinking about our finances instead of worrying about having something to eat or getting money is already a privilege.
 And as soon as we can, let’s create, support, and share solutions that can make the future exciting, not just within our echo chambers.
 But for everyone.

 Whew.
 That was long.
 It could work as a script for a long-form vlog.

 Was that helpful?
-Follow my Youtube account, skim through these articles, to learn more.
+Follow my YouTube account and skim through these articles to learn more.
 I would appreciate it.

 How’s your finance journey?
-Just about to start?
+Are you just about to start?
 In quarantine?
 Or getting there?
 Let’s discuss below: